 The body is also more susceptible to illnesses and complaints during grief due to an exceptional situation, which can lead to additional new illnesses and worsening of existing illnesses.

-The cognitive symptoms are expressed in particular by perceptions, hallucinations and changes in thinking.
-It shows through:
+The cognitive symptoms are manifested especially by perceptions, hallucinations and changes in thinking.
+It is manifested by:

 - Reflecting on the circumstances of death or death in general.